hellowhippy/whippy-mcp/README.md

 # Whippy AI MCP Server

 A Model Context Protocol (MCP) server that provides AI services with access to the Whippy AI Public API for managing contacts, campaigns, messaging, and more.
-This server can be deployed on Vercel for global accessibility.
+This server can be deployed on Vercel for global accessibility or installed as a Claude Desktop Extension (DXT).

 ## 🚀 Features